 Uber/Lyft: Ridesharing services like Uber & Lyft offer the same challenges as taxis for transportation on-site at Disney.
 You can bring your own seat but where do you store it while you are in a theme park all day?
 Uber Car Seat is really the only viable option for ridesharing with kids.

 Minnie Vans: Luckily, a fairly new service has finally arrived at the Walt Disney World resort that really solves this car seat conundrum for most families wanting quicker private transport.
-Disney’s Minnie Vans service runs on the Lyft app and offers private transfers anywhere on Disney World property for a flat fee of $25.
+Disney’s Minnie Vans service runs on the Lyft app and offers private transfers anywhere on Disney World property.
+While the service launched with rides at a flat fee of $25, variable distance-based pricing has made these rides more expensive now.
 Minnie Vans come with two car seats that work for infants, toddlers, and even older children in highback booster mode.
 Even though the price is a bit high, for families who want the certainty of a safer borrowed car seat or who have more than one child of car seat age, Minnie Vans are game changing.
-(Look out for my full review of Minnie Vans coming soon!)

 Leaving Disney Property: If you plan to stay on Disney property during most of your visit, then you can absolutely go without a car seat during your Disney vacation.
 Use Disney transportation or Minnie Vans and you’ll be all set.